 - Shops on site: N/A. Should you wish to have lunch at the park, make sure you come prepared.

 - Additional Information on Duder Regional Park: Park history.

-The hiking is easy, the beaches are beautiful and the views unsurpassed.
+The walk itself is easy, the beaches are beautiful and the views unsurpassed.

 With such incredible natural beauty on Auckland’s doorstep, it really isn’t a question of whether Duder Regional Park is worth a visit but a matter of when!

 Keen for a fun, manageable hike in Auckland?
 Pin this post!